patters-match/gba-emu-compilation-builders/README.md

 ## Automation
-With a simple for loop the scripts can also create a standalone executable for each game in a folder.
+With a simple FOR loop the scripts can also create a standalone executable for each game in a folder.

 **Bash**: